Randwarf/StellarisUnityLore/Kwerdan Lore/Ne'kuma timeline.md

-- 1640s Beginning of colonial period for the Sufete city states.   - 1762 - Baal concordat declares war, maybe with some funding from the federation. - 1770 - Kal'vah ideology has solidified - eugenics, colonialism etc
+- 1640s Beginning of colonial period for the Sufete city states.
 - 1670's - Subata is born
 - 1690's - Invention of the steam engine
 - 1700's - Subata unites the federation
 - 1750 - Gerhammon commits parenticide
-- 1751 - Sufete wars
+- 1751 - Sufete wars as Kal'vah wars and annexes its neighbours and replaces their
-- 1762 - Kal'Vah annexes Pilkland officially
+- 1766 - Kal'Vah annexes Pilkland officially, Baal Concordat declares war on the United Kingdom of Kal'Vah to pre-empt their anticipated territorial aquisitions.
+- 1770 - Kal'vah ideology solidifies as Gerhammon solidifies their policies into law.
+The result is quite concerned with the practice of Eugenics and Bulb Colour, as well as the 'Civilisation' of their colonial territories.
+- 1800 - Gerhammon is killed by their progeny, who becomes the second High King of Kal'vah.
+- 1801 - The Third High King takes the throne.
 - 1820's - Subata retires
 - 1840's - Subata dies
 - 1900's - Algae wars, Sa'lah under occupation